 Over 10 years ago, the reading of water meters located outside homes was a major breakthrough.
 However, this achievement has been already superseded by technologies providing a reading frequency of less than one hour, and progress is being made to read water consumption in real time.

 In this process, the evolution of communication technologies has played a key role.
-At the beginning of this century, proprietary protocols constrained the options of instrumentation and connectivity that could be chosen, when one of the two elements had already been implemented.
+At the beginning of this century, proprietary protocols constrained the options of instrumentation and connectivity that could be selected, when one of the two elements had already been implemented.

-Fortunately, protocol standards such as OPC, ModBus and MQTT have become the norm over time, as well as new LPWAN communication technologies (Lora, SigFox, NB-IoT), compatible with any manufacturer.
+Fortunately, protocol standards such as OPC, ModBus and MQTT have become the norm over time, as well as the new LPWAN communication technologies (Lora, SigFox, NB-IoT), compatible with any manufacturer.
 As a result, we can now select the instrumentation and communications independently, making it possible to choose the most appropriate option for each project.
 Our motto is that technology is not bad or good, but suitable or unsuitable, depending on the client’s needs.

-When we talk about connectivity, it is necessary to put into context the importance of transforming data into information.
+When we talk about connectivity, it is necessary to put in context the importance of transforming data into information.
 Yes, we cannot talk about connectivity without talking about IoT, but neither does it make sense to talk about IoT without considering Big Data or Cloud Computing.

-Currently 90% of companies collect data from their sensors and business processes, but only 10% of them use it properly.
+Nowadays, 90% of companies collect data from their sensors and business processes, but only 10% of them use it properly.
 In order to transform information into knowledge, and finally into business intelligence, it is necessary to implement a system of data intake and processing, regardless of suppliers or communication protocols.

 Thanks to its agnostic approach, our GoAigua platform is scalable with future communication technologies or protocols (5G), anticipating trends in connectivity.
 In addition, it connects with the rest of the business processes of the entire water cycle, transversally.